-Broccoli is a cruciferous vegetable; and why that’s an important info for you is because in 1996, the American Dietetic Association found a key link between broccoli and lowered risks of cancer.
-Broccoli is also rich in fibre, calcium and folate – which means it’s essential for your baby’s growth.
+Broccoli is a cruciferous vegetable; and why that’s important info for you is because, in 1996, the American Dietetic Association found a key link between broccoli and lowered risks of cancer.
+Broccoli is also rich in fiber, calcium, and folate – which means it’s essential for your baby’s growth.

 Babies eight months and older can be given broccoli.

-Mashed avocado is not only good for your but also for your baby.
+Mashed avocado is not only good for you but also for your baby.
 Rich in antioxidants, avocados have good fat (monounsaturated) in them.
 This helps with brain development in babies.
 You’ll also find the goodness of Vitamin B, K, C, E in them.
-The presence of selenium, manganese and zinc also mean that avocados are great for baby’s growth.
+The presence of selenium, manganese, and zinc also mean that avocados are great for baby’s growth.